aingelmo/aingelmo.github.io/Project_5_Wrange and Analyze Data/README.md

 * This data will be gathered in a Juptyter Notebook titled _wranle_act.ipynb_.
 * The WeRateDogs Twitter archive is stored in a file called _twitter-archive-enhanced.csv_.
 * The tweet image predictions are hosted on Udacity's server under the name _image_predictions.tsv_ and should be retrieved programatically.
-* All data related to tweets will be stored ina  file called _tweet_json.txt_.
+* All data related to tweets will be stored in a  file called _tweet_json.txt_.
 * Cleaned dataframes will be stored in a file named _twitter_archive_master.csv_.

 ### Libraries and software used